0xPolygonID/tutorials/mkdocs/docs/getting-started/state-transition/on-chain-state-transition.md

-# Verify the proof on-chain
+# Verify the Proof On-Chain

 In order to complete the State Transition process it is necessary to verify the proof inside the `State.sol` contract.

 The `transitState` public function of the contract takes the proof generated in the previous section and verifies it on-chain.
 On verification, the `identities` mapping associated with the `ID` that is executing the transition gets updated.

-> The executable code can be found [here](https://github.com/iden3/tutorial-examples/tree/main/hardhat-transit-state)

 ### Hardhat